captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## EMILIA:
 “My mistress’ eyes are nothing like the sun;”
-“Coral is far more red than her lips' red;”
+“Coral is far more red than her lips’ red;”
 “If snow be white, why then her breasts are dun;”
 “If hairs be wires, black wires grow on her head.”
 ---